MartenM/SimpleCommands/README.md

 ## Start using SimpleCommands
 In order to use SimpleCommands you need to import the project using Maven or simply copy the files into your project.
+The latest release tag can be seen in the shield above.

 ```xml
 <repositories>
     <repository>